Boundless opportunities for eczema relief with Gladskin

 Fantastic!
 Rolling out our technology in Europe means potentially helping millions of people.
 The impact on quality of life of skin problems like eczema, but also inflammatory acne and rosacea, is huge – and often underestimated.
 Yet it affects so many lives, every day.
 As an example, in many developed countries 1 in 5 children now suffers from eczema, an incredible number.
 There are hardly any people who do NOT at least have a friend or relative who can be helped with our technology.
 Therefore, people need to know about it.
 There’s no need to wait and no time to lose!
 The SMEi-grant will actually help us accomplish this.

-What you think this win means in terms of furthering your innovation?
+What do you think this win means in terms of furthering your innovation?

 This grant enables us to rapidly increase our manufacturing capacity, needed to serve the European markets.
 In addition it will help us expand the use of our technology and reach out to both consumers and the medical community at large.